Fix and Prevent Back Pain

 Copyright & Reprint Instructions Protected by Copyscape Plagiarism Checker

-Dr. Bookspan's methods for fixing bad exercises and changing to functional exercise Health & FItness THIRD ed, and to solve chronic lower back pain from hyperlordosis- swayback, The Ab Revolution™ FOURTH edition - No More Crunches No More Back Pain, are used by military and top spine centers around the world.
+Dr. Bookspan's methods are used by military and spine centers around the world.
 Named "The St. Jude of the Joints" by Harvard School of Medicine clinicians

 Hello.
-Welcome to my large, no-charge web site DrBookspan.com.
-This is one page on my site of evidence-based sports medicine methods that you can use yourself, right away, to make your life better, fitter, healthier.
+Welcome to my large, no-charge web site DrBookspan.
+This is one page on my site to make life better, fitter, healthier, happier.

-My work is research in human physiology and performance in extreme environments, and developing evidence-based sports medicine methods that you can use yourself, right away, to fix your neck pain, back pain, knee pain, other injuries, learn smarter stretches, and make your life better, faster, smarter, and sometimes funnier.
+My work is research in human physiology and performance in extreme environments.
 I make my web site available for a better world.

-This page covers preventing pain and injury when lifting loads.
-By using healthy lifting and carrying body positioning, you can use the lifting itself to get stronger during your ordinary daily life activities, and prevent pain, instead of being told not to lift daily loads and to go to to physical therapy to lift weights to get stronger - that's backwards and misses out on the most important things - health should come from your real life - carrying babies, backpacks, handbags, book bags, and all the daily things you need to carry and do.
-That is your fitness as a lifestyle.
+This page covers lifting loads.
+By using healthy lifting and carrying body positioning, you can use the lifting itself to get stronger during your ordinary daily life activities, and prevent pain, instead of being told not to lift daily loads and lift weights to get stronger.
+That misses out on an important thing.
+That health also comes from your real life - carrying babies, backpacks, handbags, book bags, all the daily things you need to carry and do.
+That is fitness as a lifestyle.
 Done right, you can do more, not less, and prevent injury at the same time.

 Not all exercise is medicine.
 Not all medicine is healthy.
-I change that.
-No health insurance needed.
-Much of costs, time, and worry currently spent in medical treatments are unnecessary, and often unhealthful It's not health care if it's not healthy.
-I have developed information through years of research in the lab, and thousands of students and patients.
-Limited Classes and appointments to train directly with me, and workshop certification by me through my Academy for top students.
-More about me in Adventures.
+It's not health care if it's not healthy.
+I developed methods through years of research in the lab and thousands of students and patients.
+More about me in Adventure Medicine.

-Main navigation links (Site Map) to more are at the bottom of this (and every) page, plus buttons to LIKE, SHARE, and TWEET.
+Navigation links (Site Map) are at the bottom of this page.

 Mystery Back Pain #1 Leaning Back When Carrying Things in Front